danielk333/radar-ambiguity-calculator/docs/source/test_example.rst

 As an example take one of the radar configurations, **JONES** in this case, with a frequency of 31 MHz.

-The coordinates of the subarray are
+The coordinates of the subarray in wave lengths are

 ==== ====
 x    y